 The Kurdish people are some of, if not the most, friendliest people I’ve come across on my travels.
 The difference I found with the Kurds, was that their friendliness was genuine and there was never an ulterior motive or desire to make money off me.
 That is, at least not yet.
 When tourism ramps up in the area who knows what may happen, however, for now, tourists are a rare sight, welcomed with open arms and treated like a true guest.

-Sulaymaniyah, Erbil and Duhok, the three largest cities, are on most people’s itineraries, as are Lalish (the holiest Yazidi temple), Alqosh (Christian village and Rabban Hormizd monastery), Akre (Kurdistan’s prettiest village) and Amedi (ancient hilltop village).
-Rawanduz canyon is also visited for its incredible landscape and Halabja is a popular half day trip from Sulaymaniyah for those interested in recent Kurdish history.
+Rawanduz canyon is also often visited for its incredible landscape and Halabja is a popular half-day trip from Sulaymaniyah for those interested in recent Kurdish history.

-You could technically cover all these main places in a week if you hired private transport for a couple of day trips.
+You could technically cover all the main places in Iraqi Kurdistan within a week if you hired private transport.
 Otherwise, you’ll likely need at least 10 days if you plan on seeing things by shared transport.

 If you’re looking at doing a more organised tour or want a contact for hiring private taxis, I would recommend Haval.
 He is one of two local Iraqi Kurdistan tour guides that are quite well established and highly recommended.
-He is based in Erbil, but organises trips all over the area.
-If you want to use him as a guide (rather than just getting him to organise a driver), however, I suggest contacting him before arriving as he is in high demand.
+He is based in Erbil but organises trips all over the area.
+If you want to use him as a guide, I suggest contacting him before arriving as he is in high demand.
 He can be contacted through Facebook here.